Scaly Cricket Project

 The Scaly Cricket is thought to be an omnivorous scavenger, feeding along the strandline at night.
 They have a two-year lifecycle; the eggs, which are laid in driftwood, typically hatch, after a year, in June.
 The nymphs then complete their instars over the next year and become an adult the following summer.

-Scaly Cricket (Pseudomogoplistes vincentae) © Paul Brock
+Scaly Cricket (Pseudomogoplistes vicentae) © Paul Brock

-There is still a lot to learn about the ecology of this species, and its habitat requirements.
-Our Scaly Cricket Project will help to close these knowledge gaps by undertaking surveys across the three known sites along in South England and further along the southwest and southeast coast of England to establish whether the Scaly Cricket is present at other locations.
+A total of 40 sites were visited across the three known sites along in South England, and further along the southwest and southeast coast of England, to establish whether the Scaly Cricket was present at other locations.

 By better understanding the ecology and habitat requirements of the Scaly Cricket, we can help to conserve these populations for the future.